TouchBistro/tb/docs/registries.md

 * `ecr`: Performs `docker login` to AWS ECR images can be pulled from there.
 This strategy assumes you have your AWS account configured locally using the `aws cli`.
 * `npm`: Enures you are logged in to the NPM registry and have the environment variable `NPM_TOKEN` set.

+We welcome PRs for additional login strategies if these don't meet your needs.

 ### Adding a new service

 To add a new service add an entry to the `services` field in `services.yml`.